For Natural Resource Applicants

 3. Attend a Grant Workshop

 Attending a Grant Workshop is required for first time applicants and recommended for repeat applicants.
-If a member of your team has attended a LCHIP Grant Workshop in the past this requirement may be waived.
-If a new applicant is unable to attend the workshop, they must contat the LCHIP office and obtain a waiver from the Executive Director before the workshop takes place.
+If a member of your team has attended an LCHIP Grant Workshop in the past this requirement may be waived.

 4. Submit an Intent to Apply Form